 4.2.4.1 Translation techniques

-In translation practice, the strategy should not be determined by the text itself or the translator itself, but mainly by the purpose of the translation.
+In translation practice, the strategy should not be determined by the text itself or by the translator, but mainly by the purpose of the translation.
 This “purposeful” approach to translation is one of the central ideas of functionalist theory.
 Within a functionalistic translation approach, various techniques can be applied, as described by Molina et al. (Molina et al. 2000).
 To a certain extent, techniques such as borrowing or literal translation can be recommended as long as the equivalence of the concept is guaranteed: the resulting target language terms are often internationally recognisable and psychologically acceptable to clinicians, and they allow adaptation to the formal structure of the English terms in the international edition of SNOMED CT®.
 However, other techniques can often be preferred, such as transposition, amplification/description and the use of established equivalents.
-Useful references to the translation methodology and the solutions used for the Spanish and Danish SNOMED CT® translation are described by Reynoso et al. (Reynoso et al. 2000) and by Høy (Høy 2006).
+Useful references to the translation methodology and the solutions used for the Spanish, Swedish and Danish SNOMED CT® translation are described by Reynoso et al. (Reynoso et al. 2000) and by Høy (Høy 2006).

 Examples of different translation techniques are given in the following table: